 This book can be purchased from Barnes and Noble at Boston University.
 An e-book is available at Vitalsource.com or through Amazon.
+If you already have the second edition, you can use the second edition for the course.

 Note: The book will be referred in the Study Guide as "McKinney book".